vansh23106-sudo/ClinTrialFinder/README.md

 - Implement authentication/authorization for production deployments
 - Keep sensitive patient data encrypted

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit changes (`git commit -m 'Add your feature'`)
-4. Push to branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License — see LICENSE file for details.

-## Support

-For issues, questions, or feedback, please open an issue on GitHub or contact the maintainers.

 ## Authors